-Businesses, except partnerships, are required to file an income tax return every year.
-Depending upon the type of business (corporation, sole proprietor, S corporation, Limited Liability Corporation, etc.), the appropriate tax forms for must be filed will vary.
+All businesses, including partnerships, must file a tax return each year.
+Depending upon the type of business (corporation, sole proprietor, S corporation, Limited Liability Corporation, etc.), the appropriate tax forms that must be filed will vary.

 For example, sole proprietorships annually file Form 1040 and Schedule C (Form 1040) or Schedule C-EZ (Form 1040).
 They may also need to file estimated taxes, and an employer’s annual federal tax return.
 For complete information on which tax forms to file for each type of business, review ‘Business Structures’ at IRS.gov.

 Filing Estimated Taxes

 If any part of your income does not have taxes withheld, you may need to pay estimated tax.
 Income generated from self-employment, rent, interest, dividends, alimony, prizes etc. are typical examples of income that requires taxpayers to pay estimated taxes.
 To file estimated tax, sole proprietors, S corporation shareholders, and the self-employed file Form 1040-ES, Estimated Tax for Individuals.
 However, corporations file Form 1120-W, Estimated Tax for Corporations.

 The self-employed do not get their taxes withheld.
 They must pay social security and Medicare taxes through self-employment tax (SE tax).
 Only those whose net earnings from self-employment reach $400 or more are required to pay SE tax.

 Small businesses with one or more employees need to pay employment taxes, which include:

 Generally, employers that withhold income tax, or social security and Medicare taxes, are required to file Form 941, Employer’s Quarterly Federal Tax Return each quarter.